F. Clifton White: 1970 campaign

 Back in New York, White managed the 1970 campaign of James L. Buckley, brother of the journalist William F. Buckley Jr., for the U.S. Senate on the Conservative Party line.
 Backed by President Nixon and (tacitly) Rockefeller, Buckley won the three-way contest with 38.8 percent of the vote.
 The Buckley campaign was his first with young pollster Arthur J. Finkelstein, with whom White would go into business in their consulting firm, DirAction Services.
 Their 1972 campaigns included the Committee to Re-Elect the President (Finkelstein as one of several pollsters), and the successful bid of broadcaster Jesse Helms for the U.S. Senate from North Carolina.

 White broke with most conservatives and remained loyal to President Gerald R. Ford Jr. against Ronald Reagan in the contest for the 1976 Republican nomination.
 Once in the White House in 1981, President Reagan named White as the director of broadcasting company Radio Marti, which aired pro-U.S. programming to communist Cuba.

 Foreign clients

 His foreign clients included President Carlos Andrés Pérez of Venezuela, in Pérez's successful 1973 election campaign.
 He also served as president of the International Association of Political Consultants, and of its U.S. branch.
 His corporate clients included U.S. Steel, Standard Oil of Indiana and General Electric.

 Ashbrook Center

-White was the founding director of the Ashbrook Center for Public Affairs at Ashland University in Ohio, a position that he held from 1983 until retirement in 1992.
+White was the founding director of the Ashbrook Center for Public Affairs at Ashland University in Ashland, Ohio, a position that he held from 1983 until retirement in 1992.

 Death

-He died on January 9, 1993.
+White died in Greenwich, Connecticut, on January 9, 1993, at age 74.